Am I eligible for a Graduate Assistantship?

 • Students may apply for more than one position.
 Students are encouraged to apply to any and all positions of interest.
 Students are also encouraged to contact supervisors regarding the status of their application.

 • Departments/Employers will review applications, decide who to interview, and then to whom they will award the assistantships.
-The Graduate Assistant Coordinator does NOT place students with departments.
+The Graduate school does NOT place students with departments.

 • Assistantships can be awarded at any time after the student is eligible.